-The first column of Table 5 presents the (unweighted) response status in the first year, cross tabulated with the response status in the second year.
-Overall, 72.8 percent of the sample responds in both years and 7.9 percent do not respond in either year.
-The joint-year response rate is of course lower than the single year response rates (83.1 percent in the first and 81.8 percent in the second year, as reported in Appendix Table 6).
+does not respond in either year.
+The joint-year response rate is of course lower than the single-year response rates (83.1 percent in the first and 81.8 percent in the second year, as reported in appendix table 6).
 Many individuals change their response status and such changes are approximately symmetric.
 We find that 10 percent of individuals respond in the first year but become nonrespondents in the second year; 9 percent of individuals do not respond in year 1 but then do so in year 2.
 Figure 5 displays panel nonresponse rates plotted against the DER earnings centile for the first year in the panel.
-Panel A combines full-time full-year workers with part-time and part-year workers, but unlike the earlier figures, here we combine the male and female samples.
-The year 1 and year 2 rates are (unsurprisingly) very comparable in shape to our prior results seen in Figure 2.
+Panel A combines full-time, full-year workers with part-time and part-year workers, but unlike the earlier figures, here we combine the male and female samples.
+The year 1 and year 2 rates are (unsurprisingly) very comparable in shape to our prior results seen in figure 2.
 The third line tracks the percentage of those who failed to respond in both years.
-Although multi-year nonresponse is obviously lower than annual nonresponse, we again find that such nonresponse is U-shaped with respect to the level of earnings.
-Panel B presents the same breakdown for the full-time, full-year sample, while Panel C shows the full sample with respect to hourly wage centiles.
-As in comparable panels in Figure 2, we find more pronounced U-shape patterns in Panels B and C.
+Although multiyear nonresponse is obviously lower than annual nonresponse, we again find that such nonresponse is U-shaped with respect to the level of earnings.
+Panel B presents the same breakdown for the full-time, full-year sample, while panel C shows the full sample with respect to hourly wage centiles.
+As in comparable panels in figure 2, we find more pronounced U-shaped patterns in panels B and C.

-Using IPW weights to account for individuals not linked to the DER, columns (2) and (3) of Table 5 present average earnings growth between the first and second year of the panel.
-We focus primarily on the third column, examining the growth of inflation-adjusted earnings in the DER.
+Using IPW weights to account for individuals not linked to the DER, columns 2 and 3 of table 5 present average earnings growth between the first and second year of the panel.
+We focus primarily on column 3, examining the growth of inflation-adjusted earnings in the DER.
 Overall, the average earnings growth was 0.013 log points.
 Most notable is the striking pattern between those who respond only in one year: low (negative) DER earnings growth for those who respond only in year 1 and high (positive) DER earnings growth for those who respond in year 2.
-This pattern suggests strong selection into response based on changes in earnings, and is consistent with the U-shaped pattern found in the cross-sectional analysis as well-those who have very low or very high earnings may fail to respond if that is an unusual or new situation.
-Earnings growth for nonrespondents in either year is higher in absolute value than those who respond in both years.
-This provides further evidence that nonresponse in the CPS should be treated as NMAR.
+This